awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls-1.4.0.md

 CIS recommends that you send CloudTrail logs to CloudWatch Logs\.

 **Note**
- The intent of this recommendation is to ensure that account activity is captured, monitored, and appropriately alarmed on\.
+ The intent of this recommendation is to ensure that account activity is being captured, monitored, and appropriately alarmed on\.
 CloudWatch Logs is a native way to accomplish this using AWS services but doesn't preclude the use of an alternate solution\.

 Sending CloudTrail logs to CloudWatch Logs facilitates real\-time and historic activity logging based on user, API, resource, and IP address\.
 It provides the opportunity to establish alarms and notifications for anomalous or sensitivity account activity\.

-### Remediation<a name="cis-2.4-remediation"></a>
+### Remediation<a name="cis1.4-3.4-remediation"></a>

 **To ensure that CloudTrail trails are integrated with CloudWatch Logs**